 - Check Weight Capacity: Make sure you’re aware of your chair’s weight capacity and avoid exceeding it.

-- Adjust Chair Settings: Regularly re-evaluate the adjustments you’ve made to your chair, such as chair height, tilt, and lumbar support.
+- Adjust Chair Settings: Regularly re-evaluate the adjustments you’ve made to your chair, such as office chair height, tilt, and lumbar support.

 If issues persist despite these maintenance steps, consider having the chair checked by a professional.
 If these fixes don’t resolve the problem, it may be time to invest in a new office chair for optimal comfort and support.